 How Much Do Radiology Techs Make?

-According to the Bureau of Labor Statistics, radiologic technologists have a median annual wage of $60,510 in May 2019.
-The lowest 10 percent of rad techs earned less than $41,480, and the highest 10 percent earned more than $89,760.
-Radiology techs that specialize in MRI, on the other hand, have a median annual wage of $73,410 as of May 2019.
-This means that the lowest 10 percent of them earned less than $51,150.
-The highest 10 percent, on the other hand, earned more than $101,580.
+According to the Bureau of Labor Statistics, radiologic technologists had a median annual wage of $74,690 in 2020.
+The lowest 10 percent of rad techs earned less than $52,880, and the highest 10 percent earned more than $92,660.

 How Do You Become a Radiology Tech?

-Just like other medicine courses, aspiring rad techs go through years of study for a certificate or degree.
-However, they generally obtain a two-year associate's degree in Radiologic Technology.
+Rad techs typically earn an associate's degree before entering the profession in radiologic technology.
 After getting their degree, the students become eligible to take the national examination for a therapeutic radiologic technology certificate.
 This exam is given by the American Registry of Radiologic Technologists (ARRT).